Jets' Flacco, starting O struggle; Giants' Taylor injured - WHIZ News

 KICKING IT

-Ryan Santoso kicked a 49-yarder field to put the Giants ahead 27-24 with 2:02 left.
-Santoso was signed earlier this week because regular kicker Graham Gano suffered a concussion last week against the Bengals.
+Ryan Santoso kicked a 49-yarder to put the Giants ahead 27-24 with 2:02 left.
+Santoso, who also made a 36-yarder, was signed earlier this week because regular kicker Graham Gano suffered a concussion last week against the Bengals.

 INJURIES